codingbyfreddish/Portfolio-Project-4/README.md

 I then used Github "project"-feature to set up a board for Todo, In Progress and finally Done.

+Here is a link to the Project on github [My Blog Agile Project](https://github.com/users/codingbyfreddish/projects/13).

 <img src="" width="30%">